Asset Pricing in Pre-trained Transformer: Related work

-Luong attention is also known as the multiplication attention mechanism.
-It is a big step forward in approaching the self-attention mechanism in the Transformer model since it adopts the dot-production function, $score_1$ function \citep{Luong2015EffectiveTranslation}, proposed for computing the attention scores.
-The mathematical equations evidently show that Luong attention score calculation has freed itself from the dependence of the MLP structure, while the decoder hidden status updating never requires an RNN structure.
-In that sense, Luong attention highly reduces the parameter size and promotes computational efficiency.
+Later, \citet{Luong2015EffectiveTranslation} simplifies the Bahdanau attention via three different functions.
+They proposed three methods for computing the attention score: dot product, generalizing, and concatenation.
+The asset pricing fitted form is introduced in Chapter 3.
+Luong's attentions are also known as the multiplication attention mechanism.
+It is a big step forward in approaching the self-attention mechanism in the Transformer model since it adopts the dot-product function proposed for computing the attention scores.
+The mathematical equations evidently show that Luong's attention score calculation has freed itself from the dependence of the MLP structure, while the decoder hidden status updating never requires an RNN structure.
+In that sense, Luong's attention highly reduces the parameter size and promotes computational efficiency.
 Thus, the design improves training speed significantly and extends the long-term dependency capture.
-Less economic or financial applications directly based on Luong's attention are found in existing literature, but apply as a built-in module, for example, \citet{Kim2019OptimizingBoundaries}.
-However, it is the foundation of the self-attention mechanism in the classic Transformer models.\\
+Few economic or financial applications directly based on Luong's attention are found in the existing literature, but it is applied as a built-in module, for example, in \citet{Kim2019OptimizingBoundaries}.
+However, it is the foundation of the self-attention mechanism, which is built in the classic Transformer models.
+Although additive attention offers strong expressive power and excels at capturing complex, non-linear alignments, making it effective for tasks with complicated dependencies, it is computationally heavier due to the extra feedforward neural network layer and performs unstably with long sequences.
+In contrast, Luong's dot-product and general attention significantly improves training speed and parameter efficiency, better supporting long-term dependency modeling, though it may exhibit reduced flexibility when dealing with highly non-linear relationships.\\